-Case 2 in table 5 sets a minimum best-case benchmark.
-For DAFs to pass the benefit-cost test they must be motivating people to give more than they would have without DAFs.
-As we will see, case 1 illustrates how simply altering the composition of giving to contain more noncash assets will automatically create a substantial cost of DAFs before donors have a chance to decide if they would like to increase their donations.
-The analysis in case 2 assumes that DAF grants do indeed increase, and asks how much the increase would need to be for the new donations to exceed the new costs generated by using a DAF.
-That is, what is the minimum portion of the observed DAF grants that must be "new giving" in order to allow observed DAF giving to have benefits that exceed costs.
+2 assumes that DAF grants do indeed increase and ask how much the increase would need to be for the new donations to exceed the new costs generated by using a DAF.
+That is, what is the minimum portion of the observed DAF grants that must be "new giving" that would be allow observed DAF giving to have benefits that exceed costs.
 We can then ask ourselves whether we think the extra tax savings awarded to DAFs can generate the required response.